gbitzes/QuarkDB/docs/TROUBLESHOOTING.md

 * The nodes are holding elections indefinitely, even though I've started all of them!

   It's likely a firewall issue.
 Try running
-  `redis-cli -h qdb-test-2.cern.ch -p 7777 raft-info` from a different node, for example.
+  `redis-cli -h qdb-test-2.cern.ch -p 7777 raft-info` from a different node, for example - if you can't connect, it's a firewall issue.